cyberboy666/r_e_c_u_r/documentation/beta_access_notes_and_limitations_of_v2.md

 ## c_o_n_j_u_r

-this is the biggest and least stable addition to vanilla recur. basically i wanted to experiment with replacing the OMXPLAYER backend for loading and controllingvideo playback with OPENFRAMEWORKS videoplayers (talking over OSC).
+this is the biggest and least stable addition to vanilla recur. basically i wanted to experiment with replacing the OMXPLAYER backend for loading and controlling video playback with OPENFRAMEWORKS videoplayers (talking over OSC).

-the existing stable OMXPLAYER backend option is still avaliable and is the default. if you want to try c_o_n_j_u_r you will need to switch backends in the OTHER subsetting.
+the existing stable OMXPLAYER backend option is still available and is the default. if you want to try c_o_n_j_u_r you will need to switch backends in the OTHER subsetting.

 once in this mode, you can try loading and switching a sample just as before (ie press `0` , watch for `NEXT LOADED` then hit `->`),

 if the video is a box in bottom left corner OF thinks its in dev mode , selecting the OF_SCREEN_SIZE option in OTHER subsetting a few times should fix this (i just need python to  tell of when dev mode is changing - should fix soon)

-most of the usual sampling fuctions should work same as before. loading , switching , pausing , rand-start etc. at this point some of the VIDEO settings such as BACKGROUND_COLOUR and SCREEN_MODE do not work here. (it is possible to implement these but low prioty for me rn...)
+most of the usual sampling functions should work same as before. loading , switching , pausing , rand-start etc. at this point some of the VIDEO settings such as BACKGROUND_COLOUR and SCREEN_MODE do not work here. (it is possible to implement these but low prioty for me rn...)

 it seems like sampling video through openframeworks is more demanding on cpu than omxplayer. from running some tests, my SD videos through composite out run fine but even 720 etc starts to lag (unlike omxplayer which either plays full fps or nothing , of can slow right down when its struggling ). __i would recommend using this for SD video only__